isaacSennerholt/sudelity/README.md

 ## Working paper

 A living draft, intended to evolve over time as new insights emerge.
-Remains in an early and exploratory phase, contributions are of course welcome.
+Remains in an early and exploratory phase, contributions are welcome.

-<code>Author: Isaac Sennerholt</code>
+<code>Main contributors: Isaac Sennerholt</code>

 ## Sudel /ˈsuːdəl/